 The basic genetic defects have been identified in most of the osteochondrodysplasias.
-The mutations typically cause perturbation of function in proteins involved in growth and development of connective tissue, bone, or cartilage ( Types of Osteochondrodysplastic Dwarfism ).
+The mutations typically cause perturbation of function in proteins involved in growth and development of connective tissue, bone, or cartilage ( see Table: Types of Osteochondrodysplastic Dwarfism Types of Osteochondrodysplastic Dwarfism ).

 Osteochondrodysplasias are inherited abnormalities of growth and development of connective tissue, bone, and/or cartilage.

 There are many types, which differ widely in genetic background, course, and prognosis, but all cause markedly short stature and often disproportionate growth of the trunk and extremities.

 Diagnosis is by clinical manifestations and identification of characteristic x-ray changes.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.